n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

     meta_data_train_X, meta_data_train_Y = pickle.load(handle)
 ```

 Once training data set goes through the InceptionV3 network, you are all set to use the output vectors that have been produced as a training set for a second level classifier, Hence, your next task is to choose the second level classifier.
 As an input it receives the output vectors created by the unmodified InceptionV3 neural network.
 Its output, however, is the actual label - an integer from 1 to 10 for the 10 categories in the cifar-10 dataset.
 Below I will train three different second level classifiers in order to compare their performance.
-I will start with the most simple classifier possible, linear regression with L2 regularisation, that is also known as [ridge regression classifier](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeClassifier.html).
+I will start with the most simple classifier possible, linear regression with L2 regularization, that is also known as [ridge regression classifier](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeClassifier.html).
 It is not a bad idea to use a 5-fold cross validation in order to evaluate the classifier's accuracy without actually using the test set.

 ```python